-Compassion flows from our innate human capacity to care and also to recognize suffering, be moved by suffering, and choose to relieve it.
+Compassion flows from our innate human capacity to care and recognize suffering, be moved by suffering, and choose to relieve it.
 Hence authentic compassion is embodied.

-Our mission is to grow a compassion-focused community by teaching compassion cultivation training meditation courses and by engaging in small acts of kindness and compassion locally.
+We aim to grow a compassion-focused community by teaching compassion cultivation training meditation courses and engaging in small acts of kindness and compassion locally.

 With gratitude, we acknowledge this Land Acknowledgement we received permission to use from First Light.

 We respectfully acknowledge the land on which we gather as the ancestral homelands of the Beothuk, whose culture has now been erased forever.
 We also acknowledge the island of Ktaqamkuk (Newfoundland) as the unceded, traditional territory of the Beothuk and the Mi’kmaq.
 And we acknowledge Labrador as the traditional and ancestral homelands of the Innu of Nitassinan, the Inuit of Nunatsiavut, and the Inuit of NunatuKavut.
 We recognize all First Peoples who were here before us, those who live with us now, and the seven generations to come.
 As First Peoples have done since time immemorial, we strive to be responsible stewards of the land and to respect the cultures, ceremonies, and traditions of all who call it home.
 As we open our hearts and minds to the past, we commit ourselves to working in a spirit of truth and reconciliation to make a better future for all.